franck-chester/advent-of-code-2023/README.md

 surprisingly easy - expected part 2 to use numbers too big for the basic method I used for part 1 , but no, it worked. part 1 :  Time elapsed : 15 ms part 2 :  Time elapsed : 912 ms

+## Day 7: Camel Cards

+All in all not that hard, just needed a lot of test to get the rules right

+Day 07 is also when I refactored away from the Day class and introduced a more functional approach

+Using dynamic import I can now introduce new days without modifying the main program (now `aoc2023-fn.ts`)